markmiro/ghost-tabs-chrome-extension/README.md

 - TabSuspender is the big one, but made by some guy in Russia?
 Also source isn't on github.
   - https://chrome.google.com/webstore/detail/tab-suspender/fiabciakcmgepblmdkmemdbbkilneeeh
 - Chrome has an upcoming favicon API, but it seems buggy and not fully featured?
+- I can have multiple `content-security-policy` HTTP headers, but subsequent ones can only become [more restrictive](https://chrisguitarguy.com/2019/07/05/working-with-multiple-content-security-policy-headers/)

 Implementation notes: